FOR PEOPLE WITH AGING PARENTS

 I have a 94-year-old mom with severe Macular Degeneration.
 Everything she can still see is completely blurred and reading is almost impossible.
 As we were just figuring out how to help her adjust to this, I joined a care giver’s group that met twice a month.
 And I tell you, that was invaluable.

-Later, I was trained to facilitate support groups by GPS, an incredible organization that has designed an approach to peer support that is trauma-informed and evidence-based.
-In other words, those folks have researched and tested out their system for over 15 years and they really know what works when it comes to peer support.
+Later, I was certified to facilitate support groups by GPS, an incredible organization that has designed an approach to peer support that is trauma-informed and evidence-based.
+Those folks have researched and tested out their system for over 15 years and they really know what works.

 My groups are modeled on GPS, as well as other group work I’ve been involved with.
 Our time together is truly sacred and healing.
 Being together is a salve for when supporting our parent(s) really hurts, frightens, or overwhelms us.
-It sends us all back out into our lives with more energy, resources, fortitude, and perspective.
+After a session together, we are able to head back out into our lives with more energy, resources, fortitude, and perspective.

 -